-Source: Venn.
+Source: Venn by Two Sigma.
 The median and percentile columns measure the performance of each factor in the Two Sigma Factor Lens relative to the entire history of the factor in USD, using monthly data for the period March 1995 - October 2021.

 Market Themes & Factor Performance Summary